 The Tavani Family Orchestra String Fellowship is a merit-based fellowship awarded to one MasterWorks Festival student who has achieved an exceptional level of musical performance on an orchestral string instrument.
 It is funded by the Tavani Family.
 A student is eligible to apply for the Fellowship after completing the general Festival application for the Orchestra Program in violin, viola, cello, or bass and receiving subsequent acceptance.
 Participation for the entire four-week Orchestral Program is required.
 Additional materials must be provided in order to be considered for the Fellowship (see below).
-If awarded, the Festival payment(s) made upon acceptance will be fully refunded.
+If awarded, the Festival payment(s) made upon acceptance to the Orchestra Program will be fully refunded.

-The Tavani Family Orchestra String Fellowship will be awarded by a selection committee from the pool of qualified applicants who have completed the audition and application requirements for the MasterWorks Orchestra Strings Program, and have submitted the Tavani Fellowship application with the required materials (see below) on or before March 31, 2023.
+The Tavani Family Orchestra String Fellowship will be awarded by a selection committee from the pool of qualified applicants who have completed the audition and application requirements for the MasterWorks Orchestra Strings Program, and have submitted the Tavani Fellowship application with the required materials (see below) on or before 11:59 pm EDT, March 31, 2024.

 The recipient of the Tavani Family Orchestra String Fellowship will receive tuition, room, and board in MasterWorks facilities.
-(He/she will be responsible for the non-refundable application fee, security deposit, any applicable shuttle fees, as well as travel expenses to/from MasterWorks and any extra expenses, such as equipment, accompanist fees, linen rental, souvenirs, etc.)
+(He/she will be responsible for the non-refundable application fee, any applicable security deposit, any applicable shuttle fees, all travel expenses to/from MasterWorks, and any extra expenses, such as equipment, collaborative pianist fees, linen rental, souvenirs, etc.)

 Applicants must submit the following by 11:59 pm EDT, March 31, 2024: